Twin Pregnancy Complications: What to Look Out For

 Twin Anemia Polycythemia Sequence (TAPS)

 TAPS can be viewed as a passive form of Twin to Twin Transfusion Syndrome.
-Research indicate that TAPS probably results mainly from slow inter-twin blood transfusion without hormonal imbalance, while TTTS results from imbalanced inter-twin blood transfusion in combination with imbalanced hormonal regulation.
+Research indicates that TAPS probably results mainly from slow inter-twin blood transfusion without hormonal imbalance, while TTTS results from imbalanced inter-twin blood transfusion in combination with imbalanced hormonal regulation.
 In TAPS a few small artery-to-vein connections on the placenta allow a slow transfusion of blood from a donor twin to a recipient twin.
 This creates an imbalance of red blood cells between the babies, that gradually becomes highly discordant.
 This makes the donor baby anemic, whereas the recipient baby produces thick blood (polycythemia).
 There are no amniotic fluid discordances in TAPS.

 Intrauterine growth restriction (IUGR)